firebase/FirebaseUI-Android/database/README.md

 A few things to note here:

  * The fields have the exact same name as the properties in Firebase.
 This allows Firebase to automatically map the properties to these fields.
- * There is a default (parameterless constructor) that is necessary for Firebase to be able to create a new instance of this class.
+ * There is a default (parameter-less constructor) that is necessary for Firebase to be able to create a new instance of this class.
  * There is a convenience constructor that takes the member fields, so that we easily create a fully initialized `Chat` in our app
  * the `getText`, `getUid`, and `getName` methods are so-called getters and follow a JavaBean pattern